Damien Rice: Solo career

 In 2001, Rice's song "The Blower's Daughter" made the top-40 chart.
 Over the next year, he continued to record his album with guitarist Mark Kelly, New York drummer Tom Osander aka Tomo, Paris pianist Jean Meunier, London producer David Arnold, County Meath vocalist Lisa Hannigan and cellist Vyvienne Long.
 Rice then embarked on a tour of Ireland with Hannigan, Tomo, Vyvienne, Mark and Dublin bassist Shane Fitzsimons.

 In 2002, Rice's debut album O was released in Ireland, the UK and the United States.
 The album peaked at No. 8 on the UK Albums Chart and remained on the chart for 97 weeks, selling 650,000 copies in the US.
 The album won the Shortlist Music Prize and the songs "Cannonball" and "Volcano" became top 30 hits in the UK.

 In 2005, Rice participated in the Freedom Campaign, the Burma Campaign UK, and the U.S. Campaign for Burma to free Burmese democracy movement leader Aung San Suu Kyi.
 He campaigned for her release by writing the song "Unplayed Piano," which he performed at the 2006 Nobel Peace Prize Concert in Oslo.

 In 2006, Rice released his second album, 9, which was recorded during the two previous years.
 2007 was a year of touring, with Rice appearing at England's Glastonbury Festival and the Rock Werchter festival in Belgium In 2008, he contributed the song "Making Noise" for the album Songs for Tibet: The Art of Peace in support of the 14th Dalai Lama and Tibet.

 In 2010, Rice contributed the song "Lonely Soldier" to the Enough Project and played at the Iceland Inspires concert held in Hljómskálagarðurinn near Reykjavík centrum.
 Records released in the UK, Europe and other countries were published by 14th Floor Records via Warner Music.
 In spring 2011, Rice featured on the debut album by French actress and singer Melanie Laurent.
 He appears on two tracks on her debut album En t'attendant while collaborating on a total of five tracks which feature on the album.
 In May 2013, Rice told the audience at the South Korea Seoul Jazz Festival 2013 that he was working on a new album.

 On 4 September 2014, Rice's official Twitter account announced his third album, My Favourite Faded Fantasy, to be released on 31 October.
 On his official website, the date given for the official release was 3 November 2014.
 The album, featuring the first single "I Don't Want To Change You," was released worldwide on 10 November 2014 to critical acclaim from NPR's Robin Hilton and the London Evening Standard.

 In 2020, Rice covered Sia's "Chandelier," with his cover appearing on the Songs for Australia benefit album.

-While performing in Valencia, Spain, in late July 2023, Rice found out that Sinéad O'Connor had died when the audience shouted it at him during the show.
-After taking a moment to process the news, Rice played "Nothing Compares 2 U" as a tribute to O'Connor.